FranklinManuana/LHL-SQL-Project/starting_with_questions.md

 ORDER BY avg_products_ordered_per_visitor DESC;

-Answer: Madrid Spain has the highest average ordered products however the order was never completed.
+Answer: average us product order amount is 1.3

 **Question 3: Is there any pattern in the types (product categories) of products ordered from visitors in each city and country?**